drhsqlite/fossil-mirror/www/server/windows/iis.md

     double-click the “URL Rewrite” icon.
 Alternately, you might find “URL Rewrite” in the right-side pane from within the ARR settings.

-5. Right click in the window that results and click “Add Rule(s)...”
+5. Right click in the window that results, and click “Add Rule(s)...”
     Tell it you want a “Blank rule” under “Inbound rules”.

 6. In the dialog that results, create a new rule called “Fossil repo